Graph Construction and Matching for Imperative Programs using Neural and Structural Methods

 \section{Conclusion}

-This paper presented a unified approach to graph construction and matching for imperative programs using both structural and neural representations.
-We focused on building consistent graph abstractions across multiple programming languages and specification styles, including C with ACSL, Java with JML, and C\# with Dafny.
-For each setting, we developed automated pipelines that transform source programs and their annotations into typed, attributed graphs.
-These graphs preserve key program elements such as control flow, data usage, and specification constructs, enabling a common representation across otherwise heterogeneous artefacts.
-The results show that it is feasible to systematically construct comparable graph structures from diverse language ecosystems while retaining both syntactic and semantic information.
+This paper presented a unified framework for graph construction and matching across imperative programs and formal specifications, covering C with ACSL, Java with JML, and Dafny.
+Automated pipelines transform source programs and annotations into typed, attributed graphs that preserve control flow, data usage, and specification constructs, enabling a common representation across heterogeneous artifacts.
+The results demonstrate that comparable graph structures can be systematically constructed while retaining both syntactic and semantic information.

-A key contribution of this work lies in demonstrating how specification-aware graph construction can be integrated with embedding-based representations.
-By incorporating annotations such as ACSL contracts, JML specifications, and Dafny invariants directly into graph structures, the approach captures not only program behavior but also intended correctness properties.
-The use of transformer-based models, including SentenceTransformer and CodeBERT, further enables semantic enrichment of these graphs, allowing similarity to be assessed beyond surface-level structure.
-This combination supports more expressive matching, where both structural alignment and specification intent contribute to identifying related artefacts across datasets.
+A key contribution is the integration of specification-aware graph construction with embedding-based representations.
+By incorporating ACSL contracts, JML specifications, and Dafny invariants into graph structures and combining them with SentenceTransformer and CodeBERT embeddings, the approach captures both program behaviour and intended correctness properties.
+This enables similarity assessment beyond surface syntax by jointly considering structural alignment and specification intent.

-Overall, the work establishes a practical foundation for scalable verification artefact reuse through graph-based representations.
-While the current study focuses on graph construction and similarity computation, it opens the way for deeper integration with approximate graph matching and adaptation techniques.
-Future work will explore alignment strategies that combine structural constraints with semantic similarity, as well as mechanisms for transforming matched artefacts across languages and abstraction levels.
-By bridging program structure, formal specifications, and neural representations, this research contributes toward a broader vision of automated and reusable verification workflows.
+We can say that the proposed framework provides a practical basis for scalable verification artifact reuse through graph representations.
+Future work will investigate approximate graph matching, semantic alignment, and cross-language artifact adaptation by combining structural constraints with learned representations, advancing automated and reusable verification workflows.